 The resort is more a hobby and a lifestyle, rather than a means of work for him, as he enjoys every minute of it.
 Hajo honestly didn’t want to work alone, so he has his wife Rose to help him, which is sharing the same passion as him.

-Rose von Keller has been born in the northern town of Chiang Rai, but grew up mostly in Bangkok.
-Rose has been studying at the St. Theresa Secretarial School and Hotel business from Vittyanukorn university, graduated from UTCC (University of Thai Chamber of Commerce) and worked in famous hotels like The Mandarin Oriental in Koh Samui, as the Secretary to the General Manager.
+Rose von Keller was born in the northern town of Chiang Rai but grew up mostly in Bangkok.
+Rose has been studying at the St. Theresa Secretarial School and Hotel business from Vittyanukorn University, graduated from UTCC (University of Thai Chamber of Commerce) and worked in famous hotels like The Mandarin Oriental in Koh Samui, as the Secretary to the General Manager.

-She moved to Phuket in 1994 and worked as a Personal Assistant to the General Manager at Colony’s Hotel in Kamala to then, in 1997 join a leading publishing company, as a Office- and Sales Manager for an 8 years period.
+She moved to Phuket in 1994 and worked as a Personal Assistant to the General Manager at Colony’s Hotel in Kamala to then, in 1997 join a leading publishing company, as an Office- and Sales Manager for an 8-year period.

 In 2018, she received the official “Spa Manager” Certificate by the Ministry of Public Health, Bangkok.
-Her knowledge about Nutrition, Spa treatments, products, equipment and hygiene from the Spa Manager course has definitely come off very useful for the daily operation of the Mangosteen Ayurveda Spa.
-Together with Dr. Subhash she has created the new Ayurveda Food Menu and Super Drinks for the Mangosteen Restaurant.
+Her knowledge about Nutrition, Spa treatments, products, equipment, and hygiene from the Spa Manager course has come off extremely useful for the daily operation of the Mangosteen Ayurveda Spa.
+Together with our in-house Ayurveda Doctor she has created the new Ayurveda Food Menu and Super Drinks for the Mangosteen Restaurant.